Who Is This Credit Card Best For?

 USAA also has a customer-friendly way to rack up rewards points.
 Every purchase you make will earn at least 1 point per $1 spent.
-Gas station and supermarket purchases earn 2 points, and restaurant purchases earn 3 points per $1.
+U.S. gas station and supermarket purchases earn 2 points, and restaurant purchases earn 3 points per $1.

 Sometimes a gas, grocery, or dining purchase won’t count like you think it should.
 That’s because credit card networks like American Express use “merchant codes” to identify types of purchases.
 For example, if you buy a sandwich at a resort, the purchase may not be categorized as a “restaurant” purchase.

 There are no caps on how many points you can earn and your points won’t expire as long as your account is open.
 If you ever close your card, you’ll have 90 days to redeem your points before they’re lost.

 The bright side is that USAA offers a number of types of rewards you can pay for with points, (and you can do so online or over the telephone) including: